Ed Rollins: Political campaigns

 Rollins worked as national campaign director to Ronald Reagan in the 1984 presidential election.
 Rollins was personally selected for the job by White House Chief of Staff James A. Baker III, who had served as Gerald Ford's manager in 1976.
 Rollins's deputy and political director was Lee Atwater.
 The Reagan-Bush ticket ultimately won 49 of the 50 states.
 After the election, Rollins agreed in January 1985 to return to the White House Office of Political Affairs, under new Chief of Staff Donald Regan.
-However, Rollins grew disenchanted after Regan passed him over for the post of Secretary of Labor following the resignation of Raymond Donovan, and with the abrasive chief's staff and style.
+However, Rollins grew disenchanted after Reagan passed him over for the post of Secretary of Labor following the resignation of Raymond Donovan, and with the abrasive chief's staff and style.
 On October 1, 1985, Rollins joined the Sacramento-based political consulting firm of Russo & Watts.

 In the 1988 Republican presidential primaries, Rollins managed the campaign of former New York Congressman Jack Kemp.

 In 1989, Rollins headed the National Republican Congressional Committee, the House Republicans' campaign wing.
 Rollins got into a highly visible feud with President Bush over the 1990 budget deal, in which Bush broke his 1988 campaign promise not to raise taxes.
 Rollins wrote a memo to GOP candidates, telling them unequivocally, "Do not hesitate to distance yourself from the President."
 He later wrote, "My job was electing Republicans to the House.
 George Bush and his tax deal made that impossible.
 Now my job was to see how many we could save ...
 Guys who didn't think they had a race were all of a sudden fighting for their lives, including Newt Gingrich."

 After resigning from the NRCC, Rollins began working as Washington managing partner for the Sawyer/Miller Group consulting firm.

 In June 1992, Rollins agreed to serve as co-manager (with Carter Democrat Hamilton Jordan) of Ross Perot's 1992 presidential campaign.
 He resigned in July.
 Later, he suggested that Perot was not emotionally suited to be president.
 Perot initially ended his campaign the day after Rollins resigned, only to resume his campaign after the Democratic National Convention.